Extension Logo

 The late second instar and older larvae chew holes and notches through the leaf from the edge of the leaf blade toward the midrib and may feed anywhere on the plant.
 Older larvae avoid light, hiding during the day in stubble, under leaves or soil clumps near the base of the plant, or in the whorls of larger corn.
 Large larvae are often found on the ground and under lodged small grains and grasses.
 From dusk to dawn, and on dreary, cloudy days, the larvae will move higher on the plant to feed.
 Third to sixth-instar larvae curl into a C-shape when disturbed.

 The larvae are voracious feeders.
-Most of the foliage is consumed by the last instar (Table 2).
-The presence of the insect and its feeding often goes unnoticed until large populations defoliate a field or a field or pasture overnight.
-After a large armyworm infestation moves through a field of whorl-stage corn, only stalks and leaf mid ribs may remain (Figure 4).
-Young corn and small grains may be completely defoliated (Figures 7-10).
+Most of the foliage is consumed by the last instar (see table above).
+The presence of the insect and its feeding often go unnoticed until large populations defoliate a field or pasture overnight.
+After a large armyworm infestation moves through a field of whorl-stage corn, only stalks and leaf midribs may remain.
+Young corn and small grains may be completely defoliated.

 The larvae may clip the seed heads of cereals and forage grasses in addition to feeding on leaves.
-Once a food source has been depleted, the larvae will move n masse to find new feeding areas (Figure 11).
+Once a food source has been depleted, the larvae will move en masse to find new feeding areas.

 In Minnesota, most of the damaging late-instar larvae populations occur in mid-June to mid-July.
 It typically takes 30-40 days from moth flight and egg-laying to the beginning of the sixth and most destructive larval instar.